 Kelley's Dance Craze is proud to have a staff of professional instructors who continue their own education and teacher training by attending national master classes, dance teacher training programs, courses, workshops, and conventions.
-Every KDC dance instructor is passionate about teaching all ages and abilities, from pre-school dance to adult dance/fitness.
+Every KDC dance instructor is passionate about teaching all ages and levels, from pre-school dance to adult dance/fitness.
 We love what we do, and it shows!

-Kelley discovered her love for dance at the age of four.
+Miss Kelley discovered her love for dance at the age of four.
 She studied tap, jazz, and ballet at Sheryl’s School of Dance for twelve years and competed in many regional and national dance competitions, including Dance Masters of Michigan and Showstopper.
-Ten years later, Kelley immersed herself in her first love, tap, at Ginny’s Danceworks.
+Ten years later, Miss Kelley immersed herself in her first love, tap, at Ginny’s Danceworks.
 She enjoyed her advanced adult tap classes so much, she pursued a career as a tap instructor.
-From 2006-2013, Kelley was the Competition Director, Competitive Tap Team Choreographer, and Office Manager for Neu Wixom Dance Academy in Wixom, MI.
-After moving to Westland in 2013, Kelley was a TDA Competition Team Choreographer for the next 5 years.
+From 2006-2013, Miss Kelley was the Competition Director, Competitive Tap Team Choreographer, and Office Manager for Neu Wixom Dance Academy in Wixom, MI.
+After moving to Westland in 2013, Miss Kelley was a TDA Competition Team Choreographer for the next 5 years.
 She has led her Solos/Duets/Trios and Groups to numerous awards over the past decade including “Innovative Concept”, “Tip Top Tappers’, “Excellent Execution”, and “Future Rockettes”, as well as multiple top overall achievements, and 2 Video of the Year nominations.
 Her dancers consistently place in the top 10 at competition.
-In 2016, Kelley’s Mini Tap Team won 1st Place Overall National Champions at Hall Of Fame Dance Nationals in Virginia Beach.
-In 2018, Kelley had the highlight of her career winning a Best Tap Choreography award at Platinum Dance Competition.
+In 2016, Miss Kelley’s Mini Tap Team won 1st Place Overall National Champions at Hall Of Fame Dance Nationals in Virginia Beach.
+In 2018, Miss Kelley had a huge highlight in her career winning a Best Tap Choreography award at Platinum Dance Competition.

 Lindsey is a certified WERQ dance fitness instructor.
 She took her first WERQ class in 2014, and ever since, was deemed a WERQaholic!
 She pursued her certification in November 2017, and with the help from some amazing people and opportunities, her WERQ journey has taken off !
 Lindsey strongly believes that music and dance brings people together, and she strives to accomplish just that in class.
 She promises that you WILL sweat and you won’t be able to leave class without a smile on your face (or you will smile the whole time).
 A few fun facts about Lindsey: She loves Tiramisu; She loves watching NHL hockey; and traveling is her jam!
 Lindsey also holds a Bachelor’s Degree in Sociology with a minor in Psychology from Oakland University (Go Grizzlies!).

-Lisa danced from the age of 4 through the age of 13.
+Miss Lisa danced from the age of 4 through the age of 13.
 As an adult she rekindled her love of dance and began taking Hip-Hop.
 She soon added Tap, Hawaiian, and Ballet to her dance repertoire.
 She has two daughters, Shelby and Sierra, that have been competitive dancers for 10 and 5 years respectively.
-During her daughters' time at their previous studio, Lisa worked the front desk for several years.
+During her daughters' time at their previous studio, Miss Lisa worked the front desk for several years.
 She was also responsible for rhinestoning most of the competitive costumes.
-She is so exited to be joining the staff at Kelley's Dance Craze, and is looking forward to the upcoming season.
+She is so exited to be a part of the staff at Kelley's Dance Craze, and is looking forward to the upcoming season.